sprky0/phpSocketDaemon/README.md

         $client = $daemon->create_client('myClientClass', 'remote.com', 80);
     ?>

-And then implementing a socketClient class, ie:
+And then implementing a SocketClient class, ie:

     <?php
-    class myClientClass extends socketClient {
+    class myClientClass extends SocketClient {
         public function on_read()
         {
             // handle incoming data which is in $this->read_buffer, for example the